JohnTelford/imdb_processing/README.md

 The `rg` [ripgrep](https://crates.io/crates/ripgrep ) command line search utility tool   recursively searches dictories using a  `regex` pattern.

-The query `rg ',John Wayne,\d+,' name.basics.csv | rg 'actor'` produces the record `nm0000078,John Wayne,1907,1979,actor,producer,soundtrack,tt0031971,tt0065126,tt0056217,tt0053580`.
+The query: `rg ',John Wayne,\d+,' name.basics.csv | rg 'actor'`
+Produces the record: `nm0000078,John Wayne,1907,1979,actor,producer,soundtrack,tt0031971,tt0065126,tt0056217,tt0053580`.
 This record is saved as a cache file as `imdb_dataset_cache/name_basics/csv_John_Wayne_name.basics`

 The` \d+,` after `,John Wayne,` in the query regex further qualifies the query so the `primaryName` field is followed immediately by a the `birthYear` field containing digits.

 The first field from the `name.basics.csv` dataset query is used to query the `title.principals.csv` dataset.
-The query `rg 'nm0000078,actor,' title.principals.csv` produces a list of `tconst` value and `character` played by the actor.
+The query `rg 'nm0000078,actor,' title.principals.csv`
+Produces a list of `tconst` value and `character` played by the actor.
 The first record returned from this query is `tt0020691,1,nm0000078,actor,\N,"[""Breck Coleman""]"`,  Each `tconst` value returned  is used to query other IMDb datasets.

-The record returned by the query `rg 'tt0020691' title.basics.csv` is `tt0020691,movie,The Big Trail,The Big Trail,0,1930,\N,125,Adventure,Romance,Western`
+The record returned by the query
+`rg 'tt0020691' title.basics.csv` is
+`tt0020691,movie,The Big Trail,The Big Trail,0,1930,\N,125,Adventure,Romance,Western`

 The query `rg 'tt0020691` title.principals.csv returns up to 10 records containing the character names of played by other actor and actress, and writers, directors, and other jobs.
 The record for character *Ruth Cameron* is `tt0020691,2,nm0161451,actress,\N,"[""Ruth Cameron""]"`